-Apple’s new Mac software, macOS Mojave, is available; the software was first announced in June and brings a lot of changes to the Mac experience which means early adopters and developers have been playing around with public beta for most of the summer.
+Apple’s new Mac software, macOS Mojave, is available; the software was first announced in June and brought many changes to the Mac experience, meaning early adopters and developers have been playing around with public beta for most of the summer.

-Starting from September 24, macOS Mojave is available for everybody but before downloading make sure your Mac or MacBook has enough storage to handle the new update which will require about 20 GB of your storage.
+Starting from September 24, macOS Mojave is available for everybody.
+Before downloading, make sure your Mac or MacBook has enough storage to handle the new update, which will require about 20 GB of storage.